bredikhin/phoenix-postgresql-notify-listen-example/README.md

 based on its specifics, and there's no universal solution here;
-- in terms of development, the approaches to the real-time functionality these two databases take are somewhat different: LISTEN / NOTIFY / TRIGGER mechanism is more low-level, whereas changefeeds give you in a sense more flexibility while designing and developing your application;
+- in terms of development, the approaches to the real-time functionality these two databases take are somewhat different: LISTEN / NOTIFY / TRIGGER mechanism is more low-level, whereas changefeeds give you in a certain sense more flexibility while designing and developing your application;
 - finally, yes, Postgres is mature and reliable, it has a solid production record and is backed by an experienced community with an impressive list of sponsors, but maybe the fact that RethinkDB is relatively young is not such